bjherger/Capital-One-DS-Challenge/docs/code_test_responses.md

  - Edge cases are not interesting.
 If only 10 people in the US share a name, it might be ambiguous but not popular enough to take the award.

  With this in mind, I've produced the following results for 2013 and 1945, with various minimum popularity cutoffs.
-Where ties occured (such as with no minimum number of observations) the 'winner' is chosen arbitrarily:
+Where ties occurred (such as with no minimum number of observations) the 'winner' is chosen arbitrarily:

 | birth_year | min_num_observations | most_neutral_name |
 |------------|----------------------|-------------------|